MerryMartin/Pewlett_Hackard-Analysis/README.md

 * The title that will have the most future retirees is Senior Engineer, with 25,916 employees potentially retiring.
 * Managers will be least affected by the "silver tsunami" since only 2 managers are in the list of future retirees.
-* There are no managers in the list of mentorship eligible employees
+* There are no managers in the list of mentorship eligible employees.

 <img width="227" alt="retiring_titles" src="https://user-images.githubusercontent.com/115426070/205513081-621a2119-16ad-41d3-8234-4359c35a140b.png">